TranJakson/Custom-ESP32-Industrial-Control-Board-/README.md

 **Description:** Designed a 2-layer PCB using Altium Designer, integrating an ESP32 module with isolated 5V relay controls and dedicated communication headers (SPI, I2C, UART).

 **Key Hardware Responsibilities:**
-* [cite_start]Designed a 2-layer PCB using Altium Designer, focusing on logical system partitioning.
-* [cite_start]Integrated an ESP32 module with isolated 5V relay controls to safely drive external loads.
+* Integrated an ESP32 module with isolated 5V relay controls to safely drive external loads.
-* [cite_start]Routed dedicated and accessible communication headers for SPI, I2C, and UART protocols.
+* Routed dedicated and accessible communication headers for SPI, I2C, and UART protocols.
 * Generated and managed comprehensive manufacturing outputs, including the Bill of Materials (BOM).

 ## Hardware Resources